openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// used.
 	CacheFile string `json:"cacheFile"`
 	// DefaultRaidGroupType is the default raid type which applies
-	// to all the pools if raid type is not specified there
+	// to all the raid groups of a pool if type is not specified there (see RaidGroup struct)
 	// Compulsory field if any raidGroup is not given Type DefaultRaidGroupType string `json:"defaultRaidGroupType"`